Marloth Park: Geography

 It is located along the south bank of the Crocodile River, which also forms the southern boundary of the Kruger National Park, while its Lionspruit section of 1500 ha borders the N4 national freeway to the south.
 The Kruger Park's Malelane and Crocodile Bridge entry gates are respectively 35 km and 14 km to the west and east.

 Marloth Park boasts four of the “Big Five”, the exception being the bush elephant.
 Buffalo, rhino and lion are confined to Marloth's game reserve, Lionspruit;

 Visitors have access to Lionspruit in their private vehicles, though some tracks may require a 4x4.
 Picnic and braai areas, besides viewpoints and water places are found here.

 The remaining game species such as kudu, zebra, giraffe, blue wildebeest, nyala, impala, bushbuck, warthog, baboon, vervet monkey, ostrich and others aren't restricted by fences and roam freely between the units that occupy the northern section.
 In addition other small game and a varied bird life is present.
 Sometimes, lions from Kruger Park roam into Marloth Park.

 History

 It opened in 1972 as a holiday township, before Marloth Park was founded in 1977.
-It is named after German botanist, Rudolf Marloth, after whom the native Aloe marlothii is named.
+It is named after German-born South African botanist, Rudolf Marloth, after whom the native Aloe marlothii is named.
 This plant is found abundantly in the middle and lowveld.